undersigned-dev/undersigned-dev/README.md

 - 👋 Hi, I’m @undersigned-dev
 - 👀 I’m interested in ...
-Full stack web development
+Full stack web development, MERN stack
 - 🌱 I’m currently learning ...
 Frontend Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/sk-zayed-4a67942b5